TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DataFormats/T3datastructure/Elements/Index.rst

 Example
 =======

-Below is the structure for the plugin options of system extension `felogin`.
+Below is the structure of a basic FlexForm from the example extension :t3ext:`styleguide`:

+..  include:: /CodeSnippets/FlexForms/FeLogin.rst.txt

+For a more elaborate example, have a look at the plugin configuration of system extension `felogin` (`Login.xml <https://github.com/TYPO3/typo3/blob/main/typo3/sysext/felogin/Configuration/FlexForms/Login.xml>`__).
 It shows an example of relative complex data structure used in a FlexForm.

-More information about such usage of FlexForms can be found in the
-:ref:`relevant section of the TCA reference <t3tca:columns-flex>`.
+More information about such usage of FlexForms can be found in the :ref:`relevant section of the TCA reference <t3tca:columns-flex>`.

-..  include:: /CodeSnippets/FlexForms/FeLogin.rst.txt